-When we hear “tourism”, we used think about sea, sun and sand.
+When we hear “tourism,” we used think about sea, sun, and sand.
 However, today, cities are becoming destinations.
 People want to see cities other than their own.
-And what makes a city interesting is its creative energies.
+And what makes a city attractive is its creative energies.
 Here, we are talking about a diverse range of creative workers (from bankers to artists, from educators to software developers.)
 Creative people are usually young.
-They make money AND they enjoy spending money.
-They demand better restaurants, better festivals and better cultural activities.
+They make money, AND they enjoy spending money.
+They demand better restaurants, better festivals, and better cultural activities.
 All those things make a city a popular tourist destination.

--Then, what can a small city, which lacks creative energy do?
+-Then, what can a small town, which lacks creative energy do?

 They have to focus and differentiate.
 The smartest thing is to become a university town.
 Even though students will move on upon graduation, you will consistently have a critical mass of youth.
 Another radical thing they can do is to look at what Ireland did.
 They offered financial incentives to certain creative classes.
 Third, cities can also transform their old industrial architectures into art hubs.
 Fourth, they can be perceived as a liberal town if they grant more liberty to nightlife.
 Finally, they can create an international festival.
 There are so many small towns in the world that are famous for their festivals.

 Global competition among cities is fierce.
 Every city wants to attract tourists.
 Back in the day, megastructures used to be necessary.
 Big buildings, marquee towers were landmarks.
 Today that has changed.
 People prefer a variety of small pleasures to significant, monumental buildings or other attractions.
 Monumentality has transformed into type.
 Today, there are two things a tourist want to see in a city: streets and scenes.